binchen19/binchen19.github.io/index.md

 Hi!
 I am an Assistant Professor at the [Journalism and Media Studies Centre](https://jmsc.hku.hk/), [Faculty of Social Science](https://www.socsc.hku.hk/fw/), [the University of Hong Kong](https://hku.hk/).
 My research explores digital platforms and politics, AI and media studies, computational social science, and comparative communication studies.
 Before joining HKU, I received my Ph.D. in [Journalism and Media](https://journalism.utexas.edu/) and M.S. in [Statistics and Data Science](https://stat.utexas.edu/) from [the University of Texas at Austin](https://www.utexas.edu/).

 <p style="color:#cc3d00;">
 🙌 I’m currently hiring two part-time Research Assistants in Computational Social Science.
 Strong skills in statistics and data science (Python or R) are required.
-If you’re interested, please email me your CV along with a brief statement of purpose.
+If you’re interested, please <a href="mailto:chenb@hku.hk">email me</a> your CV along with a brief statement of purpose.
 </p>

 🎓 **Mphil/PhD Applicants**: Please refer to the [JMSC’s official guidelines](https://jmsc.hku.hk/2014/04/master-philosophy-doctor-philosophy-journalism-admissions/), and apply directly through [HKU’s official application portal](https://gradsch.hku.hk/prospective_students/application/how_to_apply/online_application_system). ⚠️ Any promotions by third-party agencies (e.g., 留学中介) on social media platforms (e.g., 小红书) are **unauthorized**.
 Applications assisted by these agencies will **NOT** be considered.